dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 In this example, accessing the dependency injection container in the `HandlerChanged` event handler ensures that a handler has been set for the page, and therefore that the `Handler` property won't be `null`.

-This approach can be useful if you need to resolve a dependency from an `Element`, or from outside the constructor of an `Element`.
+This approach can be useful if you need to resolve a dependency from an <xref:Microsoft.Maui.Controls.Element>, or from outside the constructor of an <xref:Microsoft.Maui.Controls.Element>.

 > [!CAUTION]
 > The `Handler` property of your `Element` could be `null`, so be aware that you may need to account for this situation.
 For more information, see [Handler lifecycle](~/user-interface/handlers/index.md#handler-lifecycle).

-In a view-model, the dependency injection container can be explicitly accessed through the `Handler.MauiContext.Service` property of `Application.Current.MainPage`:
+In a view-model, the dependency injection container can be explicitly accessed through the [`Handler.MauiContext.Service`](xref:Microsoft.Maui.IMauiContext.Services) property of `Application.Current.MainPage`:

 ```csharp
 public class MainPageViewModel